Power Sharing in Deeply Divided Places

 View table of contents and excerpt

 "A properly edited collection can set an agenda or raise debate to a new level.
-This book does both: provides greater clarification of the key terms, and analysis is extended massively through sections dealing with electoral systems, historical cases and an imaginative set of issues that confront contemporary power-sharing arrangements.
+This book does both: it provides greater clarification of the key terms, and analysis is extended massively through sections dealing with electoral systems, historical cases, and an imaginative set of issues that confront contemporary power-sharing arrangements.
 Crucially, a powerful introduction is matched by a brilliant synthetic conclusion.
 Here we have the state of the art of this vital subject in a single volume."—John Hall, James McGill Professor of Comparative Historical Sociology at McGill University

 "A cutting-edge collection of essays from some of the globe's leading authorities on consociational power-sharing, and from some of its emerging stars."—John McGarry, Canada Research Chair in Nationalism and Democracy at Queen's University, Fellow of the Royal Society of Canada